Glandular fever is a common infectious condition most often seen in teenagers and young adults.

 - swollen lymph glands (such as in your neck)

-If you have a sore throat and fever that has lasted for more than a few days, you should see your doctor/nurse for advice.
+If you have a sore throat and fever that has lasted for more than a few days, you should see your doctor or nurse for advice.
 If the symptoms and signs are typical, the diagnosis can be made based on your history and examination.
-If your doctor isn't so sure you may be asked to have a blood test to help confirm the diagnosis.
+If your doctor isn't sure, you may be asked to have a blood test to help confirm the diagnosis.